Barringtonia racemosa (L.) Spreng.

 Bloom Time: Flowering occurs year-round

-Barringtonia racemosa has a straight, unbranched stem that leads to a rounded crown and is usually up to 26 feet (8 m) tall, but occasionally reaches 50 feet (15 m).
+Barringtonia racemosa is a flowering plant with a straight unbranched stem that leads to a rounded crown and is usually up to 26 feet (8 m) tall but occasionally reaches 50 feet (15 m).
 The bark is greyish brown to pink with white blotches and raised dots and lines.
 The branches are marked with leaf scars.
-The leaves are alternate and carried in clusters at the ends of branches, up to 12.6 inches (32 cm) long and up to 6 inches (15 cm) wide, with petioles up to 0.5 inches (1.2 cm) long.
+Leaves are alternate and carried in clusters at the ends of branches.
+They are up to 12.6 inches (32 cm) long, up to 6 inches (15 cm) wide, and have up to 0.5 inches (1.2 cm) long petioles.
 The midribs are prominent on the lower side of the leaf, and the branching veins are visible on both sides.
-The flowers are produced on hanging racemes up to 3.3 feet (1 m) long.
-The buds are pinkish-red and split open to bring forth masses of delicate stamens in white sprays up to 1.4 inches (3.5 cm) wide, which are often tinged with pink.
+Flowers are produced on hanging, up to 3.3 feet (1 m) long racemes.
+The buds are pinkish-red and split open to bring forth masses of delicate stamens in white sprays, up to 1.4 inches (3.5 cm) wide, which are often tinged with pink.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Grows naturally in moderately humid to humid tropical coastal climates, generally in areas with annual lows of 68 to 77 °F (20 to 25 °C), yearly highs of 81 to 93 °F (27 to 34 °C), annual rainfall of 1000 to 4000 mm and a dry season of 6 months or less.
+This plant grows naturally in wet tropical, moist tropical and wet subtropical climatic zones, generally in areas with annual low temperatures between 68 to 77 °F (20 to 25 °C), annual high temperatures between 81 to 93 °F (27 to 34 °C), annual rainfall between 40 to 160 inches (1000 to 4000 mm) and a dry season of 6 months or less.